Sharrif Floyd: Freshman season

-Sophomore season (2011)
+Sophomore season

 As a sophomore in 2011, Floyd started the final 11 games of the season at defensive end, and totaled 46 tackles, including 6.5 tackles for a loss, 1.5 quarterback sacks, a pass breakup and a blocked kick.
 He also tied for the team lead with four quarterback hurries.
 He registered his first career sack in the 2012 Gator Bowl against Ohio State, and followed it with an assisted sack on the very next play for a total loss of five yards.

-Junior season (2012)
+Junior season

 During his 2012 junior season, Floyd moved back to his natural defensive tackle position, and had 31 tackles (including 19 solo).
 He also had a team-high 8.5 tackles for a loss, and was second with four quarterback hurries.
 After the season, he was recognized as first-team All-American by The Sporting News and received third-team honors from the Associated Press.
 He was also a first-team All-Southeastern Conference selection.

 After Florida's loss in the 2013 Sugar Bowl, Floyd announced his decision to forgo his final year of college eligibility and enter the NFL Draft.

-Professional career
+Professional playing career

 As of late January 2013, Floyd was projected to be a late-first round selection, and the fourth defensive tackle off the board, according to Sports Illustrated.
 After the combine, SI moved Floyd up to the No. 3 selection overall, and No. 1 among defensive tackles.
 In early April, CBSSports.com's Pete Prisco projected Floyd to go second overall, calling him "the best player in this draft".
 Floyd was listed as a defensive tackle, but was considered to be best fit as a defensive end in a 3–4 defensive alignment.

-Floyd was chosen by the Minnesota Vikings in the first round (23rd overall pick) of the 2013 NFL Draft, becoming the first defensive tackle selected by the Vikings in the 1st round since 2003 when the team drafted Kevin Williams 9th overall.
+Floyd was chosen by the Minnesota Vikings in the first round (23rd overall pick) of the 2013 NFL draft, becoming the first defensive tackle selected by the Vikings in the 1st round since 2003 when the team drafted Kevin Williams ninth overall.
 He was also the first of three players drafted by the Vikings in the first round, marking only the second time in team history the team had three picks in the first round and the first time for an NFL team since the Rams in 2001.
 He signed a four-year, $8,076,200 contract with the Vikings, including a $4,253,600 signing bonus, $6,569,900 guaranteed, and an average annual salary of $2,019,050.
 On September 29, Floyd recorded the first sack of his career when he and Jared Allen combined to sack Pittsburgh's Ben Roethlisberger during the NFL International Series in London.
 He ended his rookie season with 19 combined tackles, 2.5 sacks, one forced fumble, and two pass deflections.